TimYeMiao/ORIE-5270-Portfolio-Optimization-with-Real-Yahoo-Finance-Data/README.md

 2. The backtest does not include transaction costs, taxes, or liquidity constraints.
 3. The portfolios are constructed using a fixed train-test split rather than a rolling-window rebalancing framework.
 4. The strategy uses long-only constraints and does not consider short selling.
-5. The data source depends on Yahoo Finance availability through `yfinance`.

 ---